 The Company adopted the current expected credit loss ("CECL") model under Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13") on January 1, 2023 using the modified retrospective approach.
-The transition adjustment included an increase in the ACL on loans of \$100,000 and an increase in the allowance on unfunded commitments of \$374,000, as further described in the Accounting Guidance Adopted in 2023 section below.
+The transition adjustment included an increase in the ACL on loans of \$100,000 and an increase in the allowance on unfunded commitments of \$374,000.